 Height and Weight chart

-The two primary parameters that impact your health – your height and weight are co-related using height and weight charts.
-It sets the standards for you to determine if your height and weight are in harmony, mirroring the state of your health.
+The two primary parameters that impact your health – your height and weight are correlated using height and weight charts.
+Thus, certainly it sets the standards for you to determine if your height and weight are in harmony, mirroring the state of your health.

 Other major factors that affect weight: